-To determine the extent of the coral loss at the T/V MARGARA Incident site, 10 m belt transects were conducted underwater by coral scientists using SCUBA in un-impacted reference reef areas adjacent to the site (Figures 10 and 11).
+To determine the extent of the coral loss at the T/V MARGARA Incident site, 10 m belt transects were conducted underwater by coral scientists using SCUBA in un-impacted reference reef areas adjacent to the site (Figures 14 and 15).
 A total of 32 transect surveys of 320 m were surveyed by both Trustee and RP representatives during two field events (October 2006 and May 2008).
-Results from the second set of surveys in 2008 with both the RP and Trustees were similar to the previous data in 2006 (collected by the Trustees); and both the Trustees and RP representatives agreed that this data set from the transects was an accurate description of the coral populations at the site.
+Results from the second set of surveys in 2008 with both the RP and Trustees were similar to the previous data in 2006 (collected by the Trustees); and both the Trustees and RP representatives agreed that this transect dataset was an accurate description of the coral populations at the site.
 Data recorded from the belt transects included the coral species present and their respective size class in 10 cm increments.
 This data was used to estimate pre-Incident coral densities, species diversity, and size distributions.
 Transects were conducted in the three regions that were impacted: the North Region, the South Region, and the Central Region damaged by propwash that was deeper and just north of the South Region (Table 2).
-Coral densities in the North Region averaged 8.5 scleractinians/m and 16.2 octocorals/m (octocorals are commonly referred to as soft corals).
-Scleractinian densities in the South Region averaged 6.6/m and octocorals averaged 19.5/m.
-In the Central Region, average densities were 3.5 scleractinians/m and 12.6 octocorals/m.
-The average density of corals per m and the total area of impact were then used to calculate the total number of corals impacted by the T/V MARGARA Incident (Table 3).
-Using these data and approach, the Trustees calculated that over 165,000 corals were impacted as a result of the T/V MARGARA Incident.
+Coral densities in the North Region averaged 6.6 scleractinians/m and 19.5 octocorals/m.
+In the Central Region, average coral densities were 3.5 scleractinians/m and 12.6 octocorals/m.
+The average density of corals per $m^2$ and the total area of impact were then used to calculate the total number of corals impacted by the T/V MARGARA Incident (Table 3).
+Using this data and approach, the Trustees calculated that over 165,000 corals were impacted as a result of the T/V MARGARA Incident.

-&lt;sup>14 Data collected during the 2008 surveys broke the smallest size classes up into 0-5cm and 6-10cm, whereas the 2006 survey considered 0-10cm as one size class.
+&lt;sup>14 Data collected during the 2008 surveys subdivided the smallest size classes up into 0-5cm and 6-10cm, whereas the 2006 survey considered 0-10cm as one size class.
 The merged data set proportioned the 2006 data equally between the two classes.

-Figure 10: Multibeam images of the T/V MARGARA site showing location of reference transects (yellow polygons) adjacent to the T/V MARGARA site (impacted areas delineated in red).
+Figure 14: Multibeam images of the T/V MARGARA site showing location of reference transects (yellow polygons) adjacent to the T/V MARGARA site (impacted areas delineated in red).

-Figure 11: Photos of un-impacted reef adjacent to the T/V MARGARA site where reference transects were conducted.
+Figure 15: Photos of un-impacted reef adjacent to the T/V MARGARA site where reference transects were conducted.
 Photos taken by NOAA Restoration Center in 2008.